nahsmith/rotten-potatoes/README.md

 up a window showing the URL to visit in your browser to interact with the running app.
 You can also view the app in the Cloud9 "Preview" window.

-0.To kill the server, enter CNTL-c.
+0. To kill the server, enter CNTL-c.